pytorch/torchtitan/docs/fsdp.md

 ## Why FSDP2?
 PyTorch's fully sharded data parallelism (FSDP) API, [`FullyShardedDataParallel`](https://pytorch.org/docs/stable/fsdp.html), looks to offer a performant eager-mode implementation, including communication bucketing and communication/computation overlap.
 It defines a `FlatParameter` by flattening and concatenating a group of parameters to represent a communication bucket.
 However, this `FlatParameter` complicates applying different behaviors to individual parameters within the `FlatParameter`, e.g. parameter freezing, parameter casting, etc., hurting composability, and it complicates the internal implementation, e.g. making state dict logic thousands of lines and requiring additional communications.

 With these limitations in mind, we designed and implemented an FSDP rewrite removing the `FlatParameter`.
 We refer to this rewrite as FSDP2 and the original as FSDP1.
-FSDP2 targets the same use cases as FSDP1 plus more.
-FSDP2 still strives for the same performance in eager mode, using several of the same techniques.
+FSDP2 targets the same use cases as FSDP1 plus more, and FSDP2 still strives for good performance in eager mode, using several of the same techniques.

 Compared to FSDP1:
 - FSDP2 represents sharded parameters as `DTensor`s sharded on dim-0, allowing for easy manipulation of individual parameters, communication-free sharded state dicts, and a simpler meta-device initialization flow.